-- 6.15 UK Government nationalised/part nationalised banks will have a maximum limit of 40% or £20m of total investment, all other counterparties will not exceed a maximum limit equal to 20% of total investments or £15m.
-Unless there are major changes in the level of investment balances throughout the year this limit will be reviewed prior to the commencement of each financial year. - 6.16 Where more than one counterparty from a group is included on the counterparty list the group in total will be controlled by the above limits with the maximum limit being that of the parent company.
+- As part of the annual review of counterparty limits changes to the existing market conditions and level of council reserves held have been identified.
+The level of investment per counterparty has therefore been increased by £5m for High and & Non-Higher rated counterparties respectively.
+The existing % limit per counterparty and credit rating requirements have been retained to ensure risk is minimised and security of the councils investments is maintained.
+UK Government nationalised/part nationalised banks will have a maximum limit of 40% or £20m of total investment, all other counterparties will not exceed a maximum limit equal to 20% of total investments or £20m.
+Unless there are major changes in the level of investment balances throughout the year this limit will be reviewed prior to the commencement of each financial year. - Where more than one counterparty from a group is included on the counterparty list the group in total will be controlled by the above limits with the maximum limit being that of the parent company.
 Within the group each counterparty/subsidiary will have individual limits based on their creditworthiness although the total placed with the subsidiaries will not exceed the limit of the parent company.
 Subsidiaries that do not satisfy the minimum credit criteria will not be included. - 6.17 A number of counterparties are also approved by the Strategic Director, Resources and Digital for direct dealing.
 These counterparties are included on the approved list and dealing will be within agreed limits.
 Direct dealing with individual counterparties must be approved by the Strategic Director, Resources and Digital prior to investments being placed.